Elizabeth Machado

 • Submitted proposed regulatory changes to the Department of Family and Medical Leave to improve appeal rights for late applicants and wrongfully denied applicants

-• Start a new community partnership for GBLS Employment Law Unit to reach more immigrant workers
+• Started a new community partnership for GBLS Employment Law Unit to reach more immigrant workers

-• Develop model demand letters for community partners to use for paid sick leave and hold workshops
+• Developed model demand letters for community partners to use for paid sick leave and hold workshops

-• Continue systemic advocacy on worker health in new state legislative cycle, to expand paid sick leave, paid medical leave, and improve accessibility of these benefits
+• Continued systemic advocacy on worker health in new state legislative cycle, to expand paid sick leave, paid medical leave, and improve accessibility of these benefits

 Media